nudgebg/egvinsulin/docs/data_sets/DCLP5.md

 | DataDtTm_adjusted| Adjusted Date-time                                                          |                               |

 ### Observations
-* Very onfusing differences between Glossary and actual filenames and column names.
+* Very confusing differences between Glossary and actual filenames and column names.
  * e.g. there are 4 CGM Files
  * The glossary file names don't match the actual file names
- * The glossary column names are named differently, some are missing
+ * The glossary column names are named differently; some are missing
-* Overall structure as in DCLP3 but different file names
+* Overall structure as in DCLP3, but different file names

 ## DCLP5 vs. 3 (Datafiles)
 This is an overview of file names and glossary discreptancies within and between DCLP3 and 5.
-Tet that is ~~crossed through~~ are names that were incorrect.
+Test that ~~crossed through~~ are names were incorrect.
 || DCLP3| DCLP5|
 | - | - | - |
 | Clarity | **DexcomClarityCGM**<br>M readings from Dexcom Clarity files| **DCLP5DexcomClarityCGM**<br>CGM readings from Dexcom Clarity (G5) files -- Final table with duplicates removed|